 State History Museum Of Kyrgyzstan | Bishkek - Permanent Exhibition Design

-The State Historical Museum of Kyrgyzstan has been given new life by creating an exhibition route from the Stone Age to the present day, revealing a thousand-year-old culture that has produced priceless treasures.
-Renovation of the building, a new entrance hall, a large conference room bring the museum into the circuit of the great international museums.
-The history of the nomadic people, who for centuries were free to roam the earth, was the soul of the project.
+The State Historical Museum of Kyrgyzstan has been given new life by creating an exhibition route from the stone age to present times, showcasing a thousand years old culture that has produced priceless treasures.
+The rich history of the nomadic people, who - for centuries - were roaming the earth, was the heart of the project.

-The brutalist style of the building follows the directives of grandeur and theatricality typical of post-war Soviet constructions.
-Located in the main square of Bishkek, facing the main street of the capital on which overlook the great administrative buildings of the state, also with brutalist and imposing style.
+The brutalist style of the building follows the style of grandeur and rules of post-war Soviet buildings.
+Located in the main square of Bishkek, it faces the main street of the capital, overlooking the great administrative buildings of the state.

 In 2018, its restoration was inaugurated, which included the renovation of the interior and the restoration of the facades, entrances and new windows.
 The interior has been divided into the public spaces and the exhibition area, representing the history of the Kyrgyz people from the stone age to the present.
 The conference hall with the foyer was renovated.
 All floors of the building were created barrier-free accessible.

 The exhibition area covers about 7,500 sqm on three stories.
 The chronology of the exhibition follows the rise of the floors.
-The project has provided for the realisation of a vast number of showcases all designed to display the objects.
-Each section of the museum itinerary focuses on closed boxes, where the most precious items are kept or small rooms for the projection of videos and historical documentaries.
 Media, photographs and graphics help the visitor to interact with the artworks, making them accessible and educational for all age categories.